dhall-lang/dhall-lang/standard/type-inference.md

 If either side of the equivalence is not a term, then that is a type error.

 If the inferred types do not match, then that is also a type error.

-## Nested record update

-A nested record update is equivalent to chained updates in terms of the `⫽` operator (See: [records](./record.md)).
-To type-check such an update, desugar the expression and then type-check the result:

-    desugar-with(e with k.ks… = v) = r   Γ ⊢ r : T
-    ──────────────────────────────────────────────
-    Γ ⊢ e with k.ks… = v : T

 ## Imports